Main conjectures for non-CM elliptic curves at good ordinary primes: Applications

-The rank $0$ $p$-part BSD formula comes from (the integral part of) Theorem \ref{cyc} and descent arguments (see \cite[Section 3.6.1]{skinner2014iwasawa} for details).
-Choosing an imaginary quadratic field $K$ as above, the rank $1$ $p$-part BSD formula comes from (the integral part of) Theorem \ref{ac} and descent arguments (see \cite{JSW} for details). \end{proof}
+The $p$-part of the BSD formula in the rank zero case follows from the integral part of Theorem \ref{cyc}, combined with descent arguments (see \cite[Section 3.6.1]{skinner2014iwasawa} for details).

+Similarly, by choosing an imaginary quadratic field $K$ as described above, the $p$-part of the BSD formula in the rank one case follows from the integral part of Corollary \ref{cyc-BDP}, \cite[Proposition 3.4.2]{CGS}, the fact that $\CL_p^{\mathrm{Gr}}(E/K)^+(1) = \CL_p^{\mathrm{Gr}}(E/K)^-(1) \neq 0$, and the descent arguments in \cite{JSW}. \end{proof}